cbortoluzzi/ROHs/README.md

 The SNP count is the number of heterozygous sites called in a window corrected for the number of sites within that window that did not meet the minimum (4x) and maximum coverage criteria.
 The corrected number of SNPs is calculated as:
 SNPcount = (widnow size/number of well-covered sites in a window) * number of well-covered heterozygous sites in a window

+# Contributing
+We welcome contributions to improve our code, including feature additions, bug fixes and improvements to documentation.

 # How do I cite it?

 # Requirements